A true staple in Quebec, Pouding Chomeur is a moist vanilla cake cooked in its very own creamy maple sauce. As easy to make as it is delicious to eat!

 Then, in a separate bowl, place the flour, corn starch, baking powder and salt and mix until very well combined.
 Also, measure your buttermilk and mix the vanilla extract right into it.

 Add one third of the dry ingredients to the creamed mixture and mix on low speed until barely just incorporated,

 Then, pour in half the buttermilk and vanilla and resume mixing on low speed until just combined.

 Repeat with 1/3 of the dry ingredients, then buttermilk, and finally, add the rest of the dry ingredients.
 Mix only as much as necessary; you don’t want to over-mix the batter.

-Transfer the batter to a 9″ square baking dish — make sure that your dish is at least 2-1/2 inches high — and spread lightly to the edge.
+Transfer the batter to a deep 9″ square baking dish — make sure that your dish is at least 2-1/2 inches deep, or use a 9″ x 13″ baking dish — and spread lightly to the edge.